cableredi/StudioGhibli/README.md

 # Welcome to the World of Studio Ghibli.

 ## Summary
 StudioGhibli shows you the world of the Studio Ghibli films.
-See about each film and the beautiful artwork and posters created for each film.
+See about each film and the beautiful artwork and posters created for each one.

 ## View
 [Live View](https://cableredi.github.io/StudioGhibli/)